tdworowy/kindle_highlights/md/An_Introduction_to_General_Systems_Thinking_(Weinberg_Gerald).md

       When the facts contradict the law, reject the facts or change the definitions, but never throw away the law.
 This could be called The Law of Conservation of Laws.

       Any general law must have at least two specific applications.

+      Any general law is bound to have at least two exceptions.

       The Composition Law, which goes back at least to Aristotle, says: The whole is more than the sum of its parts.
 The Decomposition Law, on the other hand, says: The part is more than a fraction of the whole.